telerik/xaml-docs/controls/radpropertygrid/features/collectioneditor.md

 Both of them are located in the __Telerik.Windows.Controls.Data__ assembly (Telerik.Windows.Controls.Data.PropertyGrid namespace) and depend on the following
 {% if site.site_name == 'WPF' %}
- UI for WPF assemblies
+ UI for WPF assemblies:
 {% endif %}
 {% if site.site_name == 'Silverlight' %}
-UI for Silverlight assemblies
+UI for Silverlight assemblies:
 {% endif %}